WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 An open innovation lab and makerspace.
 Participants could build, modify, and test drones, payloads, and hardware concepts in a collaborative environment.

-CTF OBJectives
+CTF OBJECTIVES

 DroneWarz introduced a unique set of drone-centric capture-the-flag objectives designed to simulate adversarial scenarios across offensive, defensive, and analytical domains.